guillelm64/mid-project/README.md

 README

-The main goal if this project is to predict the results of the offer_accepted column.
+The main goal of this project is to predict the results of the offer_accepted column.

 ______________________________________________________________________________